sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/en/student-associations/sasa.md

 ## Join the Association

 🚀 What you have read interested you and would like to know how you can join?
-For further details such as open opportunities in SASA's administration or teams you can visit the [dedicated page](https://www.sasa-aerospace.it/opportunities/) 😉
+For further details, such as open opportunities in SASA's administration or teams, you can visit the [dedicated page](https://www.sasa-aerospace.it/opportunities/) 😉